jsaporta/online-clustering/README.md

 2. Navigate to the project's root directory.
 3. Use `make all` to start everything up.
 4. Navigate to `localhost:5006` in your browser.
 Have fun!

+Note that you may need to wait a few seconds between starting up the containers in step 3 and actually being able to access the webapp in step 4.
+Once you get to the plot, everything will be working, but you'll also need to be patient before the first points appear in the scatterplot.

+### Cleanup
-5. You can kill all running containers with `docker kill $(docker ps -q)$`.
+5. *You can kill all running containers with `docker kill $(docker ps -q)`.
-6. The images will also take up space on your computer until you delete them.
+6. *Delete all stopped containers with `docker rm $(docker ps -aq)`.
+7. *Delete all images with `docker rmi $(docker image ls -q)`.

-If you're running other containers and don't want to kill everything, I assume that you already know a thing or two about Docker, and are capable of deleting only those containers corresponding to this project yourself!
+*If you're using Docker for other things as well, you probably ought not to run these commands.
+In this case, I assume that you already know a thing or two about Docker, and are capable of killing/deleting only those containers/images corresponding to this project yourself!

 ## Software engineering background
 This project makes use of several pieces of technology which may not be familiar to many data scientists.